Self-discovery exercises: 10 tools to understand yourself

 External feedback

 How it works: Find someone you trust (a friend, mentor, therapist, coach).
-Tell them you’re doing self-discovery work and ask them to reflect back what they notice about you – not flattering, just honest observation.
+Tell them you’re doing self-discovery work and ask them to reflect back what they notice about you, plainly and without flattery.
 What do you do that seems to matter to you?
 What lights you up?
 What’s the pattern in the choices you make?

 Let them talk.
 Ask follow-up questions.
-The goal is not agreement.
-It’s perspective.
-Research on 360-degree feedback by Nowack and Mashihi found that self-ratings and observer ratings frequently diverge, and that these self-other rating discrepancies reveal blind spots in how people understand their own behavior [7].
-This isn’t because they’re right and you’re wrong – it’s because you live inside your own internal experience while they observe your actual behavior.
+The goal is perspective, the kind you cannot get from inside your own head.
+Research on 360-degree feedback by Nowack and Mashihi found that self-ratings and observer ratings frequently diverge.
+These differences reveal blind spots in how people understand their own behavior [7].
+That is not about who is right.
+You live inside your own internal experience, while they observe your actual behavior from the outside.
 Therapists working in narrative therapy have found that when you tell your story to someone trained to listen for patterns, blind spots become visible that stay hidden in solitary reflection [8].

 Time needed: 45 minutes to an hour